fizixmastr/Numerical-Analysis-of-Vector-Fields-in-a-High-N.A.-Lens/README.md

 This was my first attempt at using the Python programming language which I have mostly taught myself using experience in other programming languages as well as YouTube and StackExchange.
-This repository has been created after the fact, and it will be continued to be updated as I grow to understand GitHub and Jupyter notebooks
+This repository has been created after the fact, and it will be continued to be updated as I grow to understand GitHub and Jupyter notebooks.
+The original code as well as a version that has been adapted for use in Jupyter notebook may be found here as well as the submitted report with its LaTex file.